KDE/digikam-doc/slideshow_tools/slide_tool.rst

 .. note::

-    The **Show FullScreen** button will be visible only if you turn on the right option from :menuselection:`Settings --> Configure digiKam...` and **Icons** tab from **Views** panel.
+    The **Show FullScreen** button will be visible only if you turn on the right option from :menuselection:`Settings --> Configure digiKam... --> Views page --> Icons tab`.

-The basic slideshow tool will render items on full screen without visual effects and without zooming support.
-It is powerful to review quickly album items.
-This tool can play album contents in recursive mode with children albums if any.
+The basic slideshow tool will render items in the full screen without visual effects and without zooming.
+It is a powerful to quickly review album items.
+This tool can play album contents in a recursive mode that includes any nested child albums.

 .. figure:: images/slide_view.webp
     :alt: